Pengchengpcx/FTEdit/README.md

 # TODO
-Release the extended version on convergence analysis and curated data.
+Release the extended version on convergence analysis and curated data for non-rigid editing.